dolead/pytaboola/README.md

 ## Todo:
 ### Resource services
-Resource services are available in this client, but every endpoint are not available.
+Resource services are available in this client, but not all endpoints are available.
-Also, it should have a proper documentation.
+Also, they are not properly documented.

 ### Testing
 There is not much intelligence in this wrapper,